chinamike65/hugo-tuolesi/content/book4/book4en.md

 Some temples are close to the downtown area, so they are not suitable for meditation.

-It is very important to choose a place to meditate.
+It is very important to choose a good place to meditate.
 Even in a high-rise building in the center of the city, as long as you can't hear the sound outside and no one disturbs you, it's okay.

-The third is to stay away from chores.
+The third is to stay away from distractions.

 Can not watch TV, computer, can not use mobile phones, telephones, do not receive information from the outside world.